HomeTutorials

 Z=8 nucleus supports two electron shells at distinct radii.

 Scale up to Z=8.
-A deeper nuclear χ-well supports two electron shells at distinct radii — no Pauli exclusion postulate required.
+A deeper nuclear χ-well supports two electron shells at distinct radii — shell separation emerges from χ-well depth and wave dynamics alone.

 10 min